-CMDI students may graduate with the honors designations of cum laude, magna cum laude or summa cum laude by completing the CMDI honors program, which involves completing a senior honors project within the major.
-Students interested in graduating with honors should contact the associate chair for their major department to learn more about the application process related to this opportunity.
+CMCI students may graduate with the honors designations of cum laude, magna cum laude or summa cum laude by completing the CMCI honors program, which involves completing a senior honors project within the major.
+Students interested in graduating with honors should contact the associate chair for their major department to learn more about this opportunity.